 Some of the basic ideas behind Marxism include:

-- Labour Theory of Value: The value of a commodity can be objectively measured by the average amount of labour hours that are required to produce that commodity.
-This is similar to the value theory established by classical economists like Adam Smith and David Ricardo (1772 - 1823), although for Marx it is socially necessary labour which is important (i.e. the amount needed to produce, and reproduce, a commodity under average working conditions).
+- labor Theory of Value: The value of a commodity can be objectively measured by the average amount of labor hours that are required to produce that commodity.
+This is similar to the value theory established by classical economists like Adam Smith and David Ricardo (1772 - 1823), although for Marx it is socially necessary labor which is important (i.e. the amount needed to produce, and reproduce, a commodity under average working conditions).

 - Base and Superstructure: Relations are established among people as they produce and reproduce the material requirements of life, and these relations form the economic basis of society.
 On this "base" arises a "superstructure" of political and legal institutions, and a social consciousness of religious, philosophical, ideological and other ideas.
 Any social revolution (caused by conflict between the development of material productive forces and the relations of production) will result in a change in the economic basis and thence to the transformation of the superstructure.